sys-001/Sysbot/README.md

 ### Available types and methods

-Read [documentation](https://sys-001.github.io/Sysbot) to see all available types, and some other methods.
+Read [documentation](#documentation) to see all available types, and some other methods.
 (You can send files, forward messages, etc., so why don't you take a look?)

-### Usage stats

-You can get users and groups where bot is used using `getUsers` and `getGroups` methods; I've written a sample command - available to [bot administrators](#bot-administration) only - which shows you all users and groups number.

 ### Bot Administration

 Do you want to create a command which can be used only by a few people?
-Well, you can do this: just check if `$isAdmin` is true when you catch an update.
+Well, you can do this: just check if `$is_admin` is true when you catch an update.

 >Example:
 >```php
->if($update->message->text == "/whoami" and $isAdmin) {
+>if($update->message->text == "/whoami" and $is_admin) {
 >sendMessage("root");
 >}
 >```